raphaelreyna/PolicyAuthor/README.md

 - _Dynamic Data Evaluation_: Evaluate policies against Go data structures to determine compliance with defined rules.
 - _Extensible_: Easily register new conditions to expand the functionality.

+### Built-in conditions

+- Logical conditions: and, or, not
+- equal
+- exists
+- range
+- regex
+- cidr
+- time

 ## Example: Implementing Access Control

 Here’s how you can use PolicyAuthor to enforce access control based on user location and request properties: